 And you know what?
 The consistent heartburn, upset stomach, and…well, other things, subsided.
 It took about two weeks for me to notice the difference – not having to run to the bathroom every time I ate at a restaurant made it pretty clear, pretty quickly.

 From there, searches for wheat-free, gluten-free foods, led me to grain-free food blogs.
 From there, I stumbled onto paleo and ancestral food blogs.
-And from there, to books like Dianne Sanfilippo’s Practical Paleo, Nom Nom Paleo by Michelle Tam, and listening to an array of podcasts, like Livin’ La Vida Low Carb, Underground Wellness, and Balanced Bites.
+And from there, to books like Dianne Sanfilippo’s Practical Paleo and The 21-Day Sugar Detox, and listening to an array of podcasts, like Livin’ La Vida Low Carb and Balanced Bites.

 I started finding this amazing new love for food – good food, REAL food – and figuring out how to insert it into my life in a way that made sense to me, and made me feel better.

-These days, I’m still struggling with some things, like fatigue (which may have to do with my thyroid, considering my mother and grandmother both have/had trouble with their thyroid).
-But otherwise, I feel stronger, my digestion and skin have greatly improved, and I love the relationship I have with food.
+These days, I’m still struggling with some things – hey, aren’t we all?
+But overall, I feel stronger, my digestion and skin have greatly improved, and I love the relationship I have with food.

-I don’t shy away from dietary fats – in fact, I think I should probably be consuming more of them.
-I don’t count calories anymore, and I enjoy the food I do eat – even if it doesn’t generally have grains or legumes.
+I don’t shy away from dietary fats – in fact, I think many of us could probably stand to consume more of them.
+I don’t count calories anymore, and I enjoy the food I eat.
 I stay away from wheat and gluten, but enjoy some corn chips or sushi with rice from time to time, or maybe even some tasty, full-fat ice cream.
-And I do my best not to feel guilty for it, or worry about some kind of “perfectionism” with my diet.
+And I don’t feel guilty for it, or worry about some kind of “perfectionism” with my diet.

-I eat what makes me feel good; I avoid the things that make me feel not-so-good.
+I eat what makes me feel good, and I avoid the things that don’t.

 Good luck as you continue on your own real food journey; and let me know how yours is going and how you got to where you are now!